IRS Options If You Cannot Pay Your Taxes

 In some cases, it is actually more affordable to pay your tax debt using a personal loan or credit card(s), which often charge lower fees than the IRS.

-Here are the IRS payment options if you cannot pay your taxes:
+Here are the payment options if you cannot pay your taxes on time:

 Apply for a Payment Agreement